For archaeology professionals

-Archaeologists help identify, record, an assess sites to ensure they are protected for their value to First Nations and other British Columbians.
+Archaeologists help identify, record, and assess sites to ensure they are protected for their value to First Nations and other British Columbians.
 Resource management professionals ensure responsible land use planning and management is carried out.

 - Provincial Archaeological Report Library (PARL)